 The structure of your consultation is essential for a successful outcome in the CSA and also in real practice.
 Cambridge Calgary is a widely accepted model of safe, efficient consulting, so putting this into practice from an early stage of your rotation is essential.

 Ensure you familiarise yourself with the patient's history, medication list, last few consultations and letters before you see them.

 Avoid statements that sound formulaic

-This is often seen when trying to establish patients, fears and concerns.
-Ensure you practice ways of phrasing these statements regularly while consulting and also with your trainer and CSA group to receive appropriate feedback.
+This is often seen when trying to establish patients' fears and concerns.
+Ensure you practise ways of phrasing these statements regularly while consulting and also with your trainer and CSA group to receive appropriate feedback.

 Registrars failing cases have often not generated a shared management plan.
 Ensure you leave enough time to reach this section of the consultation.
 It is imperative that you use the patient’s ideas concerns and expectations that you have established earlier on in the consultation to generate your management plan.

 Stay focused on the time.
 Remember each consultation is ten minutes.

 Keep examinations focused and based on the history that you have established.